marcglasberg/fast_immutable_collections/README.md

 1. `isDeepEquals: true` compares by deep equality: They are equal if they have the same items in the same order.

-2. `sort: true` means `ISet.iterator`, and methods `ISet.toList`, `ISet.toIList` and `ISet.toSet`
-   will return sorted outputs.
+2. `sort: false` means it keeps insertion order.
+But `sort: true` means it will iterate in sorted order.

 3. `cacheHashCode: true` means the hashCode is cached.
-It's not recommended to turn this cache off for sets.
+It's not recommended turning this cache off for sets.

 You can globally change this default if you want, by using the `defaultConfig` setter: